Sports Watch & Bike Computer Update – November 2022

 - LAUNCHED: Garmin Venu 2 Plus

-We are currently seeing every Garmin CIQ 5-capable device getting that update in preparation for what exactly? ;-).
+We are currently seeing every Garmin CIQ 5-capable device getting that update

-Apart from that I have no intel on Wahoo but am looking forward to ANYTHING new from them.
+Apart from that, I have no intel on Wahoo but am looking forward to ANYTHING new from them.
 Be that a revamped RIVAL or new ELEMNT bike computer.
-Logic would say that a next-gen ROAM is next (no intel) but I can’t see RIVAL being superseded this year with another tri watch, maybe something else?
+Logic would say that a next-gen ROAM is next (no intel) but I can’t see RIVAL being superseded this year with another tri-watch, maybe something else?

 Garmin Running & Triathlon Tech for 2022

 The new move for high-end running tech in 2022 will, for sure, be AMOLED.
-Which we saw with the Epix2 but there will be more of a material impact as Solar is rolled out to a wider range of products although it will certainly still remain a premium option.
+We saw with the Epix2 but there will be more of a material impact as Solar is rolled out to a wider range of products although it will certainly still remain a premium option.
 LTE remains a mystery; I strongly suspect that it’s not as popular as the industry hoped, especially Garmin.
 Garmin seems only to be able to use LTE for emergency or positional updates to 3rd parties when really the vast majority of the market wants it for making calls and streaming music…Garmins can’t do that (yet).

 Garmin’s approach to the smart tech and wellness tech aspect of the market is again at a turning point as 2022 continues.
 It’s not clear to me how the likes of Vivoactive 4/5 perform in the market.
 Reasonably well, I’m sure, but I suspect they are becoming less of the money-earners they once were.
-WearOS 3 and Watch OS9 might cause Garmin ever-increasing problems as more competent competitors emerge and strengthen their positions.
+WearOS 3 and Watch OS9 will cause Garmin ever-increasing problems as more competent competitors emerge and strengthen their positions.